AdaCore/why3/doc/syntaxref.rst

 if the term is a record or a record update.

-The propositional connectives in WhyML formulas are listed in :numref:`fig.bnf:term2`.
+The propositional connectives in WhyML formulas are listed in :token:`term`.
 The non-standard connectives — asymmetric conjunction (``&&``), asymmetric disjunction (``||``), proof indication (``by``), and consequence indication (``so``) — are used to control the goal-splitting transformations of Why3 and provide integrated proofs for